-Dr. Yaker is a brow lift surgeon creating natural results for Plano and DFW area patients.
+Dr. Yaker and Dr. Haidenberg are a brow lift surgeons creating natural results for Plano and DFW area patients.
 A brow lift can correct droopy, sagging eyebrows by elevating them to give the face a more alert, awake appearance.
 This procedure is sometimes confused with a forehead lift.
 While both produce similar results, the incision technique is different.
 A brow lift places the incision either directly above the eyebrow (direct brow lift), or in the middle to lower section of the forehead.
 A forehead lift places the incision along the hairline, which lifts the forehead and elevates the eyebrows to a higher position.
-Each method will be discussed in detail during the initial consultation with Dr. Yaker.
+Each method will be discussed in detail during the initial consultation with our surgeons.

 Brow Lift Reviews

 "It has been a little over a year since I had a neck, mid-face, and brow lift.
 I also had my lower eye lids done.
 I interviewed 3 doctors and asked for references.
 He and his staff made me feel so comfortable from the first consult to the last post-op visit.
 I am 56 years old and was told just yesterday from a total stranger, "You have the most beautiful skin"!
 I had never been told that in my life.
 They guessed that I was 45 years old.
 Love that!
 I have recommended Dr. Yaker to friends and family.
 All that had work done with him, loved him."- C.H. / Vitals / Sep 07, 2013